doc-metrix/memory-node/README.md

 $ npm update
 ```

-this package, when a dependency, will attempt an HTTP request to retrieve the latest specification from [Github](https://github.com/doc-metrix/memory).
+this package, when used as a dependency, will attempt an HTTP request to retrieve the latest specification from [Github](https://github.com/doc-metrix/memory).

 During development, run the following command to retrieve the latest specification